TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 ## Alternative Repetition Penalty

-*Note: ARP has an extremely strong effect and can make your output strange if not set to relatively low values.*
+*Note: ARP has an extremely strong effect and can make your output strange if not set to low values.*

 Alternate Repetition Penalty uses two parameters: *Presence* and *Frequency*.